ronaldescobarj/highlight-plugin-poc/README.md

 ## How to install

-In case you don't want to build the plugin, you can manually download this release from [here](https://drive.google.com/file/d/12e6EWt3GMlsoML-LlDCuua_4ETQHN_i5/view?usp=sharing).
+In case you don't want to manually build the plugin, you can download the dark theme and/or the light theme installer from [this folder](https://drive.google.com/drive/folders/1BonHAqqSyg-y0ldaf2NMcShrtm6cMois?usp=sharing) on Google Drive.

 To install: